Background knowledge about Arduino

 Arduino boards in the online shop

-We carry a wide range of Arduino boards.
+We stock a wide range of Arduino boards.
 For example, discover the Arduino Micro, which was developed in collaboration with Adafruit and has integrated USB communication.
 A smaller alternative is the Arduino Nano, which works with a mini-B USB cable.
-The Arduino Mega 2560 differs from its predecessors in that it does not use an extra FTDI USB-to-serial driver chip, but an ATmega16U2 as USB-to-serial converter.
+The Arduino Mega 2560 differs from its predecessors in that it does not use an extra FTDI USB-to-serial driver chip, but an ATmega16U2 as a USB-to-serial converter.